Jakub-Konkol/Jakub-Konkol/README.md

 I am Jakub Konkol, a doctoral candidate at Rutgers, the State University of new Jersey.

+My work is using spectroscopic data to understand chemical systems either quantitatively, such as estimating concentration profiles for kinetics, or qualitatively, such as exploring intermolecular interactions.

-Most of my work is in interpreting spectroscopic data -- here you will find some projects that may help you too.
+I built many tools during my PhD to help me in my work, you might find some projects here that may help you too.

 My website: [https://jakubkonkol.com](https://jakubkonkol.com)

+Projects:
+**Porchlight** - a CLI and GUI for performing preprocessing on spectroscopic data, primarily vibrational spectroscopies.
+**TwoDimSpectroscoPy** - A package for performing 2D-COS calculations and plotting.
+**RutgersThesisTemplate** - A LaTeX thesis template for Rutgers SOE dissertations/theses/proposals.
+**cornellNotes** - A LaTeX template to make printable pages for the Cornell note-taking system.

 <!--
 **Jakub-Konkol/Jakub-Konkol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.